As the holiday season approaches, there’s no better way to celebrate than with a touch of handmade warmth.

 Originally I was thinking to make these crochet bottle bags out of worsted weight yarn but truth be told it would take me way too long to make them so I decided that super bulky was the answer because not only does this make them so much quicker to crochet but they also work up working two strands of worsted together giving even more options and making it a fantastic stash buster too!

-The fun part about these crochet wine bottle cozies is they are great for carrying your wine around too!
-Because they are made from super bulky yarn the bags are quite thick adding a nice padding if you are throwing a bottle into your bag on your way out.
+The fun part about these crochet wine bottle cozies is they are great to use as crochet wine totes too!
+Because they are made from super bulky yarn the bags are quite thick adding a nice padding if you are throwing bottle of your favourite wine into your bag on your way out.

 I added this appliqué I searched and searched my stash for the one I purchased a few years ago – gave up and went to Fabricland found this one for $1.30!
 An inexpensive finishing touch.